Martin Piercey, PE, P.Eng., M.B.A., President

 Jeanne Piercey, M.A.Sc., PE, Secretary-Treasurer

 Jeanne graduated with a Bachelor of Science Degree (Chemistry) in 1996 and a Masters in Applied Science (Environmental Engineering) Degree in 1997 from Memorial University in Newfoundland.
 Jeanne began her career working as an environment officer and moved on to join a consulting engineering firm in1999 where she supporting her clients performing their environmental due diligence (Phase I and 2 Environmental Engineering) and litigation support.
 Jeanne commenced supporting P-SEC in 2005 and moved to the business full-time in 2011.
 Jeanne is a licensed professional engineer in Michigan.
 Jeanne has over 20 years of engineering and management experience.
 Jeanne manages the day to day operations of the business including all areas of accounting, licensing, human resources and safety.
-Jeanne is a NATE WIN Ambassador and serves on the NATE Member Services Subcommittee as well as being a member of STAC's Workplace H&S and New & Emerging Technologies Committees.
+Jeanne is a NATE WIN Ambassador and serves on the NATE Member Services Subcommittee and NATE's Women of NATE.
+In Canada, Jeanne is a member of STAC's Workplace H&S Committee and chairs the new Women of STAC committee.

 Michael Morgan, P.Eng., PE, Senior Engineer, Owner